 Digital Editing Labs

 The department has two digital audio editing labs and four dedicated digital video editing labs.
 The video editing labs have the latest iMacs equipped with Premiere Pro.
 Each station in the video suites is equipped with Dreamweaver, Photoshop, and Adobe After Effects as well.
 The student audio labs have Adobe Audition.
 To teach radio production, a Wheatstone audio consoles is used, and in the Advanced Audio Lab, for Podcasting and Multitracking, a Presonus Mixing console and specialized mics are used.
-Students in the Broadcast sequence use these labs.
+Students in the Digital Media Production sequence use these labs.

 PC Computer Lab